Phata Poster Nikhla Hero: Music

-Filming

-The film was expected to begin shooting in November 2012 after Kapoor completed Maneesh Sharma's next project for Yash Raj Films, but the actor opted out of that film due to other commitments.
-Shahid Kapoor announced via Twitter that filming began on 2 November 2012.
-The film was expected to be completed by February 2013 but due to delay issues it was completed in March 2013.

 Critical response

 India

 Taran Adarsh gave the film 3.5/5 and wrote, "Phata Poster Nikhla Hero brings back memories of old-fashioned comic entertainers.
 There's not much of a plot here, but you go with the flow without making much effort.
 You laugh, celebrate the silly gags and by the time the story reaches its conclusion, you realize that the film has won you over with its unfussy plot and basic characters, who don't have a serious bone in their body.
 On the whole, Phata Poster Nikhla Hero is an entertainer all the way.
 If you relished Ajab Prem Ki Ghazab Kahani from the team of Taurani and Santoshi, chances are you will also lap up this vibrant, kaleidoscopic, light-hearted entertainer."

 Madureeta Mukherjee of The Times of India gave the film 3.5 and felt, "The first half offers loads of cackles, chuckles, witticisms and spoofy scenes.
 Post-interval the comedy collapses for a bit with forced OTT drama, khaali-peeli action, and too many song breaks, but makes a comeback with delightfully funny moments.
 This one's worth it for the 'howlarity' of it all.
 And Shahid in his element.
 Note: You may not like this film if you don't have a taste for silly humour & mindless gags!"

 Faheem Ruhani of India Today gave the film 3 and judged, "Santoshi as writer, director and the dialogue writer is in good form.
 He would have been terrific if could have captured your interest in the same way as he did in the first half of the film.
 Still, the film is worth more than a few laughs.
 More because of the way the director spoofs Bollywood's tried and tested conventions and the jokes he cracks at the expense of an industry he is only too familiar with."

 Rummana Ahmed of Yahoo!
 Movies awarded the film 3 stars and summarised, "Phata Poster Nikhla Hero will entertain if you are willing to overlook its little indulgences."

 This film was declared flop by Box Office India.